gdavidbutler/pthreadChannel/README.md

 ### Channel

-A Channel is an anonymous, pthread coordinating, store of pointer (void *) sized items.
+A Channel is an anonymous, pthread coordinating, Store of pointer (void *) sized items.

 For a background on Channels see Russ Cox's [Bell Labs and CSP Threads](https://swtch.com/~rsc/thread/).